aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to PPTX in Android Apps or Online App" h2="DOTX to PPTX conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another.
+For example, you may need to convert a DOTX file to PPTX.

+<h2>How Aspose.Total Helps for DOTX to PPTX Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOTX file to PPTX, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOTX file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPTX.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert DOTX file to PPTX, you can first use document manipulation API Aspose.Words for Android Java to convert DOTX file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPTX.

+Aspose.Total for Android via Java is a suite of file format APIs that provides a comprehensive set of features for document manipulation and conversion.
+It includes APIs for Word, Excel, PowerPoint, PDF, Email, and Barcode.
+It also includes APIs for manipulating images, drawing objects, and converting between different file formats.

+Aspose.Words for Android Java is a document manipulation API that enables you to convert DOTX files to HTML.
+It provides a wide range of features for manipulating documents, including creating, editing, converting, and printing documents.
+It also supports a variety of file formats, including DOC, DOCX, DOTX, RTF, HTML, and PDF.

+Aspose.Slides for Android Java is a PowerPoint API that enables you to create a new Presentation, write HTML content in it, and save it as PPTX.
+It provides a wide range of features for manipulating presentations, including creating, editing, converting, and printing presentations.
+It also supports a variety of file formats, including PPT, PPTX, PPS, PPSX, POT, POTX, and PDF.

+Aspose.Total for Android via Java is a powerful suite of file format APIs that can help you automate the document conversion process in your Android applications.
+It provides a comprehensive set of features for document manipulation and conversion, enabling you to easily convert DOTX files to PPTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}